Botanical Name: Sedum rubrotinctum

 Jelly Bean makes a beautiful, colorful addition to a succulent dish garden.
-It will eventually grow long enough to trail over the side of the container, so you can display your plant in a hanging basket if you want.
+Although it looks pretty good on its own, too.
+Stems will eventually grow long enough to trail over the side of the container, so you can display your plant in a hanging basket if you want.

 In spring, you can expect Sedum rubrotinctum to bloom with bright-yellow, star-shaped flowers.
 No blooms?
 Your plant may still be too young or not getting enough sunlight.

 Let it bask in the sun.
 Move your plant outdoors for the summer, if you want.
 This good-natured succulent can take the heat.
 Those bright green leaves will even get more beautiful, turning red at the tips after sun exposure.